patchstack/academy/src/content/docs/wordpress/Vulnerabilities/cross-site-scripting.md

 {"save_builder"%3a{"action"%3a"save_builder","data"%3a{"status"%3a"draft","elements"%3a[{"id"%3a"17d90c0","elType"%3a"container","isInner"%3afalse,"isLocked"%3afalse,"settings"%3a{},"elements"%3a[{"id"%3a"30247fe","elType"%3a"widget","isInner"%3afalse,"isLocked"%3afalse,"settings"%3a{"url"%3a"https%3a//test.com\"+onfocus%3dalert(document.domain)+autofocus%3d\""},"elements"%3a[],"title"%3a"oEmbed","categories"%3a["general"],"keywords"%3a["oembed","url","link"],"icon"%3a"eicon-code","widgetType"%3a"oembed","hideOnSearch"%3afalse}]}],"settings"%3a{"post_title"%3a"Elementor+%2344","post_status"%3a"draft"}}}}
 ```

-For security researchers, we recommend just searching for `elementor/widgets/register` and `render()` string to identify if a plugin or theme has a custom Elementor widget implementation.
+For security researchers, we recommend just searching for the `elementor/widgets/register` and `render()` strings to identify if a plugin or theme has a custom Elementor widget implementation.

 ## Reflected XSS

 Reflected XSS arises when an application receives data in an HTTP request and includes that data within the immediate response in an unsafe way.
-In WordPress, or generall PHP, the below global variables could be traced to find potential Reflected XSS:
+In WordPress or generally PHP, the below global variables could be traced to find potential Reflected XSS:

 - $_GET
 - $_POST